zoot101/snapraid-daily/docs/muttrc-examples/README.md

 ./mutt_oauth2.py ./.tokens/example.outlook.token --verbose --authorize
 ```

 Type microsoft and devicecode.
-I have not been able to get the "authcode" or "localhostauthcode" working.
+I have not been able to get the "authcode" or "localhostauthcode" methods working.

 Follow the instructions to visit the URL displayed in a browser and enter the code.
 Then login, the
-process should complete automatically and generate a token file correctly.
+process is pretty straight-forward and should complete automatically and generate a token file correctly.

+This should also all work over an SSH connection.

 ## Step 4 - Generate a muttrc file

 Then create a muttrc file.
-This config works for the author:
+This config works for the author, change the
+email to the desired email and the paths if they are different.
+The "realname"
+will show up as who the emails sent are "from", it doesn't have to be one's
+actual real name.

 ```bash
 # The realname can be edited